nerettilab/SIMBA3D/README.md

 You can either write a script to create a list of tasks with the desired settings and then pass them into the optimzer, or you can create a JSON file with a list of tasks that can be read in.
-JSON is used because it can be read and edited manually by a human being and it is flexible enough to specify many settings for a run.
+JSON is used because it can be read and edited manually by a human being and it is flexible to specify many settings for a run.

 There is also a "data" key which can be used to pass the data matrix and initilaized curve as an array (without loading it from a file).
-This is useful for running simba3d module within a python script.
-This may be useful for more advanced users who wish to edit the data matrix without reading and writing the data to file.
+This is useful for running simba3d within a python script.
+This may be useful for more advanced users who wish to edit the data matrix (or generate simulated data) without reading and writing the data to file.

 To read a json file with these parameters set, use the following command